-The last of the "Green Brigade" is this unit of Schutzen, lead by Herr Anton Kerschbaum.
+The last of the Tirolese Schutzen units, this one is lead by Herr Friedrich Ursprung.

 Friedrich's men and women wear dark grey coats, pants in shades of brown, and hats in shades of green.